Let’s make this happen together. Share this page on your socials.

 Latest update: October 21 2020

 The world has been hit hard by the Covid-19 crisis.
 Something that has been overlooked in the battle against the virus is the use of Vitamin D. But wait?
 It can’t be this simple that a vitamin can help us right?
 Well, Vitamin D plays a huge role in the immune system and a large part of the world population has too low levels of it (source).
+Many studies indicate that it plays a large role in handling a covid-19 infection.
 Taking Vitamin D won’t eliminate the problem all together, however it possibly can contribute in overcoming this crisis.

 Below video gives during 5 minutes information on why vitamin D is important right now.